wejlab/jlabwiki/docs/code_review/general_code_review.md

 - Developer sends:
     - Code file
-    - Data file or data access instructions
+    - Data file, data access instruction, or a small example
+    - Brief description of code, including details for any inputs
 - Reviewer responds with:
     - A **written review**, similar to a manuscript critique
 - Both parties **agree on a turnaround time**

 ### Real-time Meeting (Preferred)

+- Developer provides:
+    - Code file
+    - Data file, data access instruction, or a small example
+    - Brief description of code, including details for any inputs
 - Reviewer provides:
     - **Real-time comments**
     - **Written notes** summarizing needed changes
 - Ideal workflow:
     - Developer and reviewer **schedule a meeting** (e.g., Wednesday at 3 PM)
     - Code is shared **two business days before** (e.g., by EOD Monday)
+    - Reviewer reviews code **day before meeting** (e.g., EOD Tuesday)
     - Meeting held for discussion
-    - Any unresolved items are **followed up in writing**
+    - Any unresolved items are **provided as written notes**

 ## Setting Specific Expectations

 These general guidelines should be adapted depending on the review context.
 Lab members are expected to participate regularly in the following review types:

 - [Informal Code Review](informal_code_review.md)
 - [Lab Meeting Code Review](lab_meeting_code_review.md)